Zuikyo/ZIKRouter/README.md

 - [x] **Declare routable protocol.
 There're compile-time checking and runtime checking to make reliable routing**
 - [x] **Use different required protocol and provided protocol inside module and module's user to make thorough decouple**
 - [x] **Decouple modules and add compatible interfaces with adapter**
+- [x] **Support storyboard.
+UIViewController / NSViewController and UIView / NSView from a segue can auto create it's registered router**
 - [x] Encapsulate navigation methods in UIKit and AppKit (push, present modally, present as popover present as sheet, segue, show, showDetail, addChildViewController, addSubview) and custom transitions into one method
 - [x] Remove an UIViewController/UIView or unload a module through one method, without using pop、dismiss、removeFromParentViewController、removeFromSuperview in different situation.
 Router can choose the proper method
-- [x] **Support storyboard.
-UIViewController / NSViewController and UIView / NSView from a segue can auto create it's registered router**
 - [x] Error checking for view transition
 - [x] AOP for view transition
 - [x] Detect memory leaks
 - [x] Send custom events to router
-- [x] Auto register all routers, or manually register each router
+- [x] Auto register all routers
-- [x] Add route with router subclasses, or with blocks

 ## Table of Contents